 There is some swelling and bruising that comes down shortly after surgery.
 Dr. Undavia will see you the day after surgery, as well as 5 days after to inspect your nose.
 Typically, weekly visits are needed for a few weeks to keep the inside of the nose clean, so that you can breathe better.
 While most of the swelling is gone with the first few weeks of surgery, there is a minimal residual amount of swelling that can persist for many months following surgery.
 Light exercise can be started around 2-3 weeks, but full impact exercise, including contact sports should be avoided for 6 weeks, as this time is crucial for the structural components of the nose to settle in.
 Contacts can be worn, but glasses should be used with caution, as they can exert asymmetric pressure on the nasal bones.
 Ask Dr. Undavia for your options if you wear glasses.

-Choosing Your Doctor
+Choosing Your Rhinoplasty Doctor

-Experience matters in nasal surgery.
-Rhinoplasty is the most difficult plastic surgical procedure to achieve consistently good results.
-In revision rhinoplasty, the ability to achieve the best results is even more difficult.
-It is very important that you choose a doctor that not only does this operation often, but that has had the training to handle all of its intricacies.
+While there may be many different reasons you are in need of revision rhinoplasty, repair of the nose in these instances is especially complex and requires a surgeon with special expertise in this part of plastic and reconstructive surgery.
+Dr. Undavia has coauthored many articles, most recently on the nasal tip and revision rhinoplasty.
 As a dual board certified plastic surgeon, Dr. Undavia focuses exclusively on the face and neck.
 His training in both otolaryngology and facial plastic surgery has made him the doctor that other doctors approach for help in patients who have had previous nasal surgery.
 During training, Dr. Undavia focused heavily on Rhinoplasty and Revision Rhinoplasty.
 He understands the implications on structure and function from every surgical decision in nasal surgery after having published in numerous peer reviewed journals, educational materials and presented his work nationally.